marananni/2022ws_do_mn/coursework.md

 As already highlighted, it is the unique characteristic of each organization.

 🆔 4.
-Creates a sense of __identity__ for members
+Organizational Culture creates a sense of __identity__ for members.

+Job candidates with similar values might be attracted by the company and its mission.

 🤝 5.
-Promotes the emergence of __commitment__
+Organizational Culture promotes the emergence of __commitment__.

+In particular, it results in higher  satisfaction and motivation of employees, which positively impacts productivity.
 ---

-## How is to learn the Organizational Culture in the workplace?
+## How to learn the Organizational Culture in the workplace?

-The four ways culture is transmitted to employees:
+there are four possible ways to transmit Organizational Culture to employees:

 📚 *__Stories__*: Telling stories about significant events or people, such as a CEO speech or reactions to mistakes made, provides employees with information about what values and behaviors are desired in the organization.
 At the same time, it provides explanation for certain practices and illustrates what is of great relevance to the company.